STEP Academy leaders resign as charter school faces financial collapse

 At STEP, up to nine teachers have told co-workers that they will soon be leaving the school, and other departures may be in the works.

 Rahima Ahmed, a teacher at STEP who resigned from the board last week, was more optimistic.
-Ahmed said she was resigning because the weight of her responsibilities has left her feeling “burned out.”

 “I am deeply confident that STEP Academy will continue to grow and thrive in the years to come,” Ahmed said in a written response to questions.
 “While I remain dedicated to the school’s success, I believe it’s time to step back and allow fresh voices and new perspectives to help shape the path forward.”

-STEP Academy, which enrolls 783 students at its campuses in St. Paul and Burnsville, has been repeatedly cited for contract violations by Innovative Quality Schools (IQS), the nonprofit that oversees the school as an authorizer for the Minnesota Department of Education.
+STEP Academy, which serves 783 students at its campuses in St. Paul and Burnsville, has been repeatedly cited for contract violations by Innovative Quality Schools (IQS), the nonprofit that oversees the school as an authorizer for the Minnesota Department of Education.

 In an Oct.
-4 letter, IQS warned STEP leaders that the school’s finances are in “an incredibly fragile state.”
+4 letter, IQS warned STEP leaders the school’s finances are in “an incredibly fragile state.”
 To survive, IQS said in the letter, STEP must take immediate and significant action, such as closing one of its two campuses.

 A week later, after IQS accused school leaders of failing to make necessary adjustments, the nonprofit threatened to terminate STEP’s contract in a follow-up letter.
 Such actions have typically led to the closure of charter schools because they are not allowed to operate without an authorizer.